Texas Summer Reading Program

 Order Your Free Materials

 The State Library supports participating public libraries financially by paying for select CSLP bookmarks, posters, certificates, and reading logs for the various program age groups.
 The State Library submits only ONE bulk order on behalf of Texas libraries.
-The deadline to enter 2016 orders is November 15, 2015.
+The deadline to order free materials for the 2016 program was Nov.
+15, 2015.
+Ordering is now closed.
 The CSLP vendor, Upstart, guarantees the orders for 2016 CSLP materials for delivery before March 1, 2016.

 A Note for School Libraries: School libraries interested in participating in the Texas Summer Reading Program must partner with their local public library.
-Public Libraries may order materials for their school library partners by Nov.
+The deadline for Public Libraries to order materials for their school library partners was Nov.
 15, 2015.
 If there is no public library in your area, contact the State Library to discuss sponsorship options at email@example.com, 512-463-5465, or 800-252-9386 (toll-free for Texas).